-Our new Sixth Form Study Centre will open in 2024, so you will be one of the first to enjoy our new double height library, lecture theatre, video conferencing studio, cafe, common rooms, classrooms and group study hubs.
+Be one of the first students to enjoy our new Sixth Form Student Centre, with a double height library, a lecture theatre, video conferencing studio, café, common rooms, classrooms and group study hubs.

 Our students already achieve the best academic progress in Berkshire - so we're excited to see what you can do when you have a new study centre, with every detail designed to support your success.
 As well as providing incredible spaces to learn, this development reflects our ambitions to support you to have the skills you need to be a changemaker - with a lecture theatre for inspiring guest speakers and a video conferencing studio to enable global connections and reach.